logoPostPlanify

 Pros:

-• Built-in CRM works with Salesforce, HubSpot, Zendesk — not limited to one ecosystem
+• Built-in CRM works with Salesforce, HubSpot, Zendesk (Zoho's CRM only works inside Zoho)

 • Social listening with keyword and sentiment tracking (Zoho Social has basic monitoring only)